How to become a foster carer

 Following approval we'll match you to children who fit the age-group you have selected.
 We'll ring you and give you all the information about a child and ask if you want to foster them.
 If you are willing, we bring the child to your house and introduce them.
 We provide any bedding or other equipment you may need.
-You are never on your own.

 When you first start, people will be round to offer advice and help is always available 24 hours a day by phone.